 - Generic Modules commonly available from many suppliers (eg, eBay) at reasonable cost.
 They are characterized by IN and OUT connectors at the short ends of the rectangular PCB.

 - ICStation kit module available as kits from ICStation.

 - FC-16 modules identifiable by the FC-16 designation silk-screened on the PCB.
 Many of the ‘joined-up’ module systems are made up of individual FC-16 modules.

 In MD_MAX72xx prior to version 3.0.0, the type of module being used for the library can be defined by editing the appropriate #define in the MD_MAX72xx header file.
 For most users, this will be the only action necessary if they always used the same type of display module.

 Determining New Hardware Configurations

 The library example code includes a utility called MD_MAX72xx_HW_Mapper.
 This is test software to map display hardware rows and columns.
-It uses a generic SPI interface and only one MAX72xx/8×8 LED module required.
+It uses a generic SPI interface and only one MAX72xx/8×8 LED module is used for testing.